Ihumātao: Crown acquisition and land contestation

 In 1863, due to fears of an imminent war with Waikato Tainui, Governor Grey ordered the eviction of all Māori occupants of the South Auckland and Manukau Harbour areas, who did not swear an oath to the Queen and give up arms.
 Most Māori occupants of the area felt they had no choice due to their strong ties to Tainui and Pōtatau Te Wherowhero, and were forced to flee to the south.
 Only a small number of occupants stayed, in order to maintain ahi kā (the fires of continuous occupation).
 While fleeing, Te Ākitai Waiohua rangatira Ihaka Takanini and his family were captured by his former neighbour, Lieutenant-Colonel Marmaduke Nixon, and taken prisoner on Rakino Island, where Ihaka Takanini died.
 The former residents of Ihumātao and the Manukau Harbour began returning to the area in 1866.

-In 1867, the New Zealand Government acquired Ihumātao through a land grant.
-The land known as Oruarangi Block was farmed by the Wallace family for 150 years.
+In 1867 the Crown gave the land to the Wallace family via Crown Grant.
+The Oruarangi Block was farmed by the Wallace family for 150 years.
 The Wallace family, and other British immigrant farmers, dismantled and rearranged the stonefields to better suit their uses of the land.
 The rocky terrain was unsuitable to European farming methods, and could not be plowed mechanically.
 Some of the first dairy farms in Auckland were established on the farms near Ihumātao.
 Members of Te Kawerau ā Maki, a tribe whose heartland is in the Waitākere Ranges, began living at Ihumātao in the late 20th century after being displaced from their traditional lands at Te Henga / Bethells Beach.

 In the early 1980s, an archaeological survey of the stone structures of Ihumātao and the wider area was conducted.
 Many Māori archaeologists and historians highlighted significance of the area, and pressured the Manukau City Council to act to preserve the lands.
 In 2001, the Manukau City Council, the Department of Conservation, New Zealand Lotteries Commission and Auckland Regional Council purchased much of the stonefields area from four farming families, creating the Ōtuataua Stonefields Historic Reserve in 2001.
 The Manukau City Council attempted to preserve the adjacent land at Ihumātao as part of the reserve in 2009, however this was later overruled on appeal by the Environment Court.

 In 2014, the New Zealand Government and Auckland Council designated 32 hectares adjacent to the Ōtuataua Stonefields Historic Reserve as a Special Housing Area (SHA).
 This was met by opposition by a Māori activist group led by University of Auckland law graduate Pania Newton called "Save Our Unique Landscape" (SOUL), who opposed the proposed development due to Ihumātao's historical significance.
 SOUL staged protests and erected a whare and pou whenua on Ihumātao Quarry Road.

 In 2016, the "Wallace Block" on Ihumātao was sold to Fletcher Housing, a subsidiary of Fletcher Building, which has plans to build 480 houses on the land.
 Archaeologist Dave Veart has described the planned Fletcher development as "like building houses on the fields alongside Stonehenge."
 The Green Party announced its support for the preservation of Ihumātao in 2015.